-Dates of juries will be announced by the Chair.
+Dates of reviews will be announced by the Chair.

-- Exit Interview and Jury: The senior student"s final jury (prior to graduation) will
+- Exit Interview and Review: The senior student"s final review (prior to graduation)

-Every student has the right to appeal a FAILING rating from the jury board.
+Every student has the right to appeal a FAILING rating from the review board.
 No other

 appeals will be considered.
-(For example: An appeal to shift the jury assessment from
+(For example: An appeal to shift the review assessment

 - First, the student must meet with the advisor of record to discuss the appeal and